corpnewt/CorpBot.py/README.md

 	  $clearmind [index]
 	   └─ Clear the reminder index passed - or all if none passed.
 	  $reminders [member]
-	   └─ List up to 10 pending reminders - pass a user to see their reminders.
+	   └─ List pending reminders - pass a member to see their reminders in the current ...
 	  $remindme [message] [endtime]
 	   └─ Set a reminder.
 If the message contains spaces, it must be wrapped in quotes.